rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 ## bootnode

-`bootnode` marks the node as bootnode.
+`bootnode` marks the node as a boot node.

-First node in the `spec.nodes` list must be a bootnode with `bootnode: true`
+The first node in the `spec.nodes` list must be a bootnode with `bootnode: true`

 Bootnodes must use node private key, check [nodekey](#nodekey).